 Interest expense.
-The increase in interest expense results from a higher amount of average borrowings in first three months of 2005 as compared to the same period in 2004.
+The increase in interest expense results from a higher amount of average borrowings during the second quarter of 2005 as compared to the same period in 2004.
+In addition, we recognized \$1.4 million of interest expense associated with the severance tax assessed by the State of Wyoming described above during the second quarter of 2005.